lurxdel/SmartShoppers/README.md

     npm run build
     ```

-4. To access the system, do the following
+4. To access the system, do the following commands.
    - In your terminal:
     ```bash
     php artisan storage:link